daiveeknuckles/Python-Crash-Course/README.md

 # Python-Crash-Course
-Exercises from the Python Crash Course
+Solutions to exercise from the Python Crash Course book by Eric Matthes